MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 Called when user cert loaded successfully.

 Parameters:
-* **context**: The same context that was passed to [ProtectionEngine::LoadUserCert](#classProtectionEngine_1a44d666964f9945ef35acd782ecbad311)
+* **context**: The same context that was passed to ProtectionEngine::LoadUserCert.

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::LoadUserCertAsync](#classProtectionEngine_1a89e19046167aec638735a393b0a6b28b) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess](#classProtectionEngine_1_1Observer_1a4899e43dd995034a24f280570ebce8ef) or [ProtectionEngine::Observer::OnLoadUserCertFailure](#classProtectionEngine_1_1Observer_1ae426429d4d4a458f910f76da4dfeeac8)
+An application can pass any type of context (for example, std::promise, std::function) to[ProtectionEngine::LoadUserCertAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess](class_mip_protectionengine_observer.md) or [ProtectionEngine::Observer::OnLoadUserCertFailure](class_mip_protectionengine_observer.md)

 ### OnLoadUserCertFailure function
 Called when user cert loaded failed.